dassarthak18/SobolBox/README.md

 Once these extrema estimates are obtained, they are fed into Microsoft Z3 Theorem Prover along with the safety specification for analysis.

 * If the analysis determines that a safety violation is not possible given the computed output bounds, the tool returns ``unsat``.
 The output bounds computed by our algorithm are under-approximations.
-As such, ``unsat`` results are high confidence, but not absolute guarantees.
+As such, ``unsat`` results are high confidence, but not sound guarantees.
 * If the analysis finds a Sobol sequence sample or an optima that is a valid safety violation, the tool returns ``sat`` along with the counterexample.
 * If the tool encounters neural networks of effective input dimension greater than 9250, or if the analysis is inconclusive, the tool quits gracefully and returns ``unknown``.